Oliver-Loeffler/GocdVersionPlugin/README.md

 # GocdVersionPlugin for Gradle

-Auto-generating version numbers for GoCD automated builds from Git tags.
+Auto-generating version numbers for [GoCD](https://www.gocd.org/)  automated builds from [Git](https://git-scm.com/) tags.
 ----

-This plugin has the purpose to work with GoCD in order to detect if a build runs in a GoCD pipeline on a GoCD build agent.
+This plugin has the purpose to work with [GoCD](https://www.gocd.org/) in order to detect if a build runs in a GoCD pipeline on a GoCD build agent.
 Depending on that, the project version identifier will be updated.
 There are no dependencies to other plugins.
+The only external dependency is Eclipses [JGit](https://www.eclipse.org/jgit/).
 Version `0.0.1` works with Java-11 or newer, version `0.0.2` works again with Java-8 and newer.

 ## Combining Git with GoCD